Kamal Mehdi Abdullayev: Monographs

 He wrote and published his monographs on Gorgud studies.

 Literary activity

 His plays, stories, novels, essays, and poems were published in Azerbaijan and abroad.
 His works were translated into Turkish, Russian, Georgian, English, French, German, Spanish, Polish, Portuguese, Italian, Ukrainian, Finnish, Arabic, Japanese, Montenegrin, Lithuanian, Bulgarian, Kazakh, Kyrgyz, and other languages.
 His plays were staged in Azerbaijan, Georgia, and Estonia.

 He is the author of the Collection of translations "Mysteries of the Silver Age" under a variety of international names.

 Novels

 "The Valley of Wizards"

 His novel "The Valley of Wizards" devoted to the life of Sufi santons was published in Baku in 2006, then under a variety of international names.

 "There is Nobody to Forget…"

-His novel "There is Nobody to Forget…" was firstly published in Baku in 2011.
+His novel "There is Nobody to Forget…" was first published in Baku in 2011.